armor-code/agent/README.md

     **Solution:** Check you have copied private-key.pem file in the folder from where you are running "docker compose up"

  3. “No such config file : /etc/supervisord/supervisord.conf” error generated when using docker-compose.yml on RHEL 8/9 with PODMAN \
     **Solution:** This error is caused due to binding volume failure.
-To solve it, append line no. 6 of docker-compose.yml with “:Z” flag then execute the “docker-compose up” command.
+To solve it, append line no. 7 of docker-compose.yml with “:Z” flag then execute the “docker-compose up” command.
     File will look like :
     ```
     version: “3.9"
     services:
         armorcode-tunnel-1:
         build: .
+        restart: always
         volumes:
             - .:/etc/armorcode:Z